DHTMLX/docs-kanban/docs/guides/loading_data.md

 ---
 sidebar_label: Data Loading
-title: Loading Data
+title:  Data Loading
-description: You can study developer and user guides in the documentation of the JavaScript Kanban library.
+description: You can study the developer guide in the documentation of the JavaScript Kanban library.
 Browse API reference, try out code examples and live demos.
 ---

-# Working with Data
+# Data Loading

 ## Initial Data Loading

 When initializing JS Kanban, you can provide the initial data for *columns*, *cards* and *rows*.

-:::info
+:::note
-Note, that data for **columns** and **cards** are mandatory!
+The data for **columns** and **cards** are mandatory
 :::

 ~~~js title="data.json" {4,19,71,85-87}